Pasu4/animdustry/README.md

 To add a splash image to your unit, place an image file with the same name as your unit into the `unitSplashes` folder.
 To add in-game sprites of your unit, place the files `example.png` and `example-hit.png` in the `unitSprites` folder (replace "example" with the name of your unit).
 Those two files must exist for the unit to display properly.
 Additionally, an `example-angery.png` (not a typo) and `example-happy.png` file can be placed in the folder as well.
 The `-angery` sprite is displayed when the player misses a beat, and the `-happy` sprite is displayed one second before a level ends.

+## Custom Maps

+Map scripts describe a playable level in the game.
+To add a custom map to the game, place a JSON file into the `maps` folder.
+The contents of the file should look like this:

 ## Procedures

 Procedures are used the same way as [API calls](#api-calls).
 They are placed as JSON files in the *procedures* folder.
 They are called by putting the name of the procedure into the *type* field.
 Parameters are passed the same way as well.
 An example of a procedure: